-In the picture above, you can see the output of using QryInfo logging with the sample program using a dynamic query.
-On the left, the output when Server-Side Join is disabled and on the right the output with Server-Side Join enabled (default).
+In the screenshot, you can see the output of using QryInfo logging, with the sample program using a dynamic query.
+The left side shows the output when server-side join is disabled, and the right side shows the output with server-side join enabled (default).

 The phrase “Type: Dynamically Opened Query, Server-side join” is shown to indicate the usage of SSJ.

 The line “Records from server:” for “sports2020.Customer Table” demonstrates the performance gain by using SSJ.
 Only the Customer records in the result set, 5,580 records, are returned from the server.
-This contrastwith the records returned when the join is resolved on the client:
+In contrast, the number of records returned when the join is resolved on the client is 67,020.

 PROSERVE Parameters

-The Server-Side Join functionality is controlled by the -ssj database parameter.
+The server-side join functionality is controlled by the -ssj database parameter.

 By default, the database uses -ssj 1.
-The usage of Server-Side Join can be turned off by specifying -ssj 0 as a startup parameter when starting the database broker with PROSERVE.
+The use of server-side join can be turned off by specifying -ssj 0 as a startup parameter when starting the database broker with PROSERVE.

-The Multi-Threaded Server (MTS) functionality should also be enabled for Server-Side Join to operate.
+The multi-threaded server (MTS) functionality should also be enabled for the server-side join to operate.
 MTS is also enabled by default.

-You can use –ssj 0 if you desire to turn off the functionality.
-For example, if you are analyzing gains of using SSJ in your application.
+You can use –ssj 0 if you want to turn off the functionality, for example, if you are analyzing the gains from using SSJ in your application.